ahdis/chmed/readme.md

 ## Validating without Building the IG

 The validator can validate against an implementation guide.
-Do this involves 2 steps:
-- loading the package for the implementation guide
-- telling the validator what to validate against

 - Download the latest version of Validator:
 ```